annie-elequin/node-libs-expo/README.md

-# node-libs-react-native
+# node-libs-expo

-This package provides React Native compatible implementations of Node core modules like `stream` and `http`.
-This is a fork of [node-libs-browser][] with a few packages swapped to be compatible in React Native.
+This package provides React Native (Expo) compatible implementations of Node core modules like `stream` and `http`.
+This is a fork of node-libs-react-native which is a fork of [node-libs-browser][] with a few packages swapped to be compatible in React Native.

 [node-libs-browser]: https://www.npmjs.com/package/node-libs-browser

 ## Installation

 ```
-npm install --save node-libs-react-native
+yarn add node-libs-expo && expo install expo-crypto expo-random
 ```

 ## Usage